akar247/RecipeRatingPredictions/README.md

 <br>

-We will be using root mean squared error (rmse) to evaluate the accuracy of our model's predictions.
+We will be using root mean squared error (RMSE) to evaluate the accuracy of our model's predictions.

-We decided to choose rmse over other metrics because it is a straightforward variable.
+We decided to choose RMSE over other metrics because it is a straightforward variable.

 - It is always expressed in the same units as our response variable so interpretation is simple.